 Central government risk management and internal control

-The introduction and utilization of new digital technology, and the rapid changes in the ICT technology of the operating environment call for rapid solutions, clear operating models and allocation of responsibilities, as well as foresight.
-The challenge in public administration is to respond in a sufficiently quick and timely manner to emerging opportunities and risks, which will become more probable and material as a result of new methods and technologies.
+The use, introduction and utilization of new digital technology, and the rapid changes in the ICT technology of the operating environment call for rapid solutions, clear operating models and allocation of responsibilities, as well as foresight.
+The problem with the current steering model is that it is unable to respond in a sufficiently quick and timely manner to emerging challenges and risks, which will become more probable and relevant as a result of new methods and technologies.
 New technologies and methods will also cause new kinds of significant risks and threats to information and cyber security and data protection, for example.
-Their management will become even more important in the future.
+The management of these risks and threats will be increasingly important.

 The increasingly limited resources of central government will also cause many kinds of risks to digital capability.
 In view of the utilization of ICT technology, public administration suffers from uneven distribution of competence.
 Public administration has limited possibilities of competence development.
 If resourcing problems or any defects in present competence are fixed by outsourcing, there is the risk that outsourcing is used in wrong functions or in a wrong way.

-When auditing government agencies, the National Audit Office always goes through the information systems that are important to the management of central government finances and directs its audits annually to the most essential information systems.
+When auditing government agencies, the National Audit Office always goes through the information systems that are important to the management of central government finances, and the NAOF directs its audits annually to the most essential information systems.